Almost the Best of Three Worlds: Risk, Consistency and Optional Stopping for the Switch Criterion in Nested Model Selection: Main result

 \section{Main result}

-We perform model selection by using the switch criterion.
-We specify the switch criterion as specialized to our problem in Section \ref{sec:switchgen}.
+We perform model selection by using the switch criterion, as specified in Section \ref{sec:switchgen}.
 After the model selection, we estimate the underlying parameter $\mu$.
 We discuss post-model selection estimators suitable to our problem in Section \ref{sec:suffeff}.
 We are then ready to present our main result, Theorem \ref{thm:risk} in Section \ref{sec:mainresult}, stating that the worst-case risk for the switch criterion under the loss functions listed in Section \ref{sec:loss} attains the minimax parametric rate up to a $\log \log{n}$ factor.